VERSO-UVM/ORCA/ORCA_Handbook.md

 ## Employee Conduct and Performance Expectations
 Guidelines on employee behavior, performance expectations, and disciplinary procedures.

-### Performance evaluation process
-While this internship takes place in an academic setting, we will not give you grades.
-Our goal is to equip you to perform professional activities like professionals perform those activities, and to be able to describe and demonstrate your ability to perform those activities.
-Instead, assessments in this internship will come in the form of customer-, stakeholder-, and self-feedback.
-How well are your products meeting their needs?
-How well does the team communicate with customers and stakeholders about project progress and status?
-And how well do you think you are doing at advancing toward your own goals?
-At the beginning of each semester we will ask you to state your goals for personal growth.
-At the end of each semester, we will ask you to reflect and assess your own advancement toward those goals.
-You will be required to submit these initial and final statements to help us understand your learning journey, and to improve your own learning journey and those of your peers, now and in the future.

 ### Disciplinary actions and progressive discipline policy
 If employees fail to meet reasonable standards of performance, supervisors are expected to take appropriate action as outlined in the [Progressive Discipline](https://www.uvm.edu/sites/default/files/UVM-Student-Employment-Office/Progressive_Discipline_guidelines.pdf) and Termination Guidelines document.
 The goal of these steps is to improve job performance, so that students can continue to be effective members in the working environment.